HPCBio/variant-analysis-workshop/reference.md

 GFF
 :   General Feature Format.
 A type of file that lists the genome annotation.
 GFF3 and GTF are types of GFF.

+GWAS
+:   Genome-wide association study.
+Analysis that looks for associations between phenotypes and variants.

 Reference genome
 :   A genome sequence and annotation for a particular species.
 Often, the reference is based on the genome of one individual.